vatpac-technology/sops/docs/enroute/brisbane/KPL.md

 | KPL  | DADBO | All | |
 | SWY  | ABVAS | All | Descent not below `F160` |

+Arrivals from the north shall be given initial descent to not below `F160`. **KPL** will issue final descent.

 ### YBSU
 #### STAR Clearance
 The following subsectors are responsible for issuing STAR clearance.